 Gradebook settings explained - Staff Guide

 You can view and make changes to the default Gradebook settings for your module.
-Gradebook settings include options to set up and modify: Grade Schema, Automatic Zeros, Overall Grade, Grade Categories and Rubrics.
+Gradebook settings include options to set up and modify: Grade Schema, Automatic Zeros, Student Visibility, Overall Grade, Grade Categories and Rubrics.

 How to access the Gradebook settings